-These benefits, coupled with an increased interest at the youth and educational level, has led some states to enact legislation implementing fishing into school curriculums.
-Four states (IL, KY, MO, NH), through their respective High School Athletic Associations, now recognize competitive bass fishing as a sanctioned high school activity.
-By sanctioning bass fishing, athletic associations and schools are hoping to draw in students and families who would otherwise never participate in angling.
-In Illinois, school participation is up from 199 schools in 2009 to 262 schools in 2016.
-Students wishing to participate in fishing in these states are required to have a valid state fishing license, membership with the Student Angler Federation (SAF) for liability insurance purposes, and a coach on board the boat at all times.
+Four states (IL,16 KY,17 MO,18 NH, 19), through their respective high school athletic associations, now recognize competitive bass fishing as a sanctioned high school activity.
+By doing so, athletic associations and schools are hoping to draw in students and families who would have otherwise never participate in angling or lost interest over time.
+Illinois has been extremely successful at implementing school fishing programs with a 68% increase in participation from 2009 to 201820, equating to 91 additional schools enrolled in the program.
+Students wishing to participate in school fishing programs within these states are required to have a valid state fishing license, membership with the Student Angler Federation (SAF) for liability insurance purposes, and a coach on board the boat at all times.

 Points of Interest

-- Since its inception in 2009, work by the National Fishing in Schools Program (NFSP) has led to 283schools from 41states and D.C. implementing the “Fishing in Schools” program.
-With 535 educators certified to teach NFSP curriculum, nearly 100,000 students have been able to receive a NFSP education.
+- Since its inception in 2009, work by the National Fishing in Schools Program (NFSP, modeled after the highly successful National Archery in the Schools Program)21 has led to 283 schools from 41 states and D.C. implementing the “Fishing in Schools” program.
+With 535 educators certified to teach NFSP curriculum, nearly 100,000 students have been introduced to fishing through the NFSP program.22

-- The Future Fishing Foundation’s “Hooked on Fishing Not on Drugs” curriculum, now in its 20th year, has been extremely successful in its implementation throughout numerous states and schools.
+- The Future Fishing Foundation’s “Hooked on Fishing Not on Drugs” curriculum, now in its 28th year, has been extremely successful in its implementation throughout numerous states and schools.23

-- Other programs such as the Student Angler Federation (SAF) and C.A.S.T.
-(Catch a Special Thrill) For Kids have worked to promote education through the joys of fishing.
+- Other programs such as the Student Angler Federation (SAF)24 and C.A.S.T.
+(Catch a Special Thrill) For Kids25 have worked to promote education and introduce kids to fishing.

 - In 2013, Louisiana passed legislation (SCR 22) urging the Louisiana High School Athletic Association to establish and sanction the sport of competitive bass fishing.